damilarekoiki/project-management/README.md

 - DTOs - I created DTO classes to encapsulate project and task filters data.

-- Enums - To register constants and prevent duplicating their values.
+- Enums - I created these to register constants and prevent duplicating their values.

-- FormRequests - For requests validation.
+- FormRequests - I created these to validate requests.

 - Routes -  api.php and web.php.

-- Controllers - Web controllers to render Inertia components, Api controllers to handle the API requests.
+- Controllers - I created Web controllers to render Inertia components, and Api controllers to handle the API requests.

 - Seeders - To populate the database.

 - Factories - To create fake data for testing purpose.

+- Migration files - To create database tables

 ## Tasks in a project on the frontend